Swan Defence and Heavy Industries Limited: Achievements and orders

 In June 2010, PSL was awarded a ₹26 billion contract to build five offshore patrol vessels for the Indian Navy.

 In July 2015, Pipavav Shipyard was chosen for a 'Make in India' naval frigate order.
 The order value exceeds more than US$3 bn.
 This order is being termed as the private sector's biggest-ever warship-building project.

 On 13 February 2017, Reliance Defence and Engineering Limited signed the Master Ship Repair Agreement with the US Navy to maintain the vessels of its Seventh Fleet operating in the region, with the company estimating revenues of about Rs 15,000 crore ($2 billion) over next 3 to 5 years.
 The Seventh Fleet's area of responsibility included the Western Pacific and Indian Ocean and at any given time there were roughly 140 ships and submarines, 5070 aircraft and approximately 20,000 sailors under its command.
 Prior to this agreement, these vessels visited Singapore or Japan for such works.

 As of 2024, the company has delivered five 74,500 DWT Panamax bulk carrier vessels since the start of commercial operations in June 2012.

 On 10 November 2025, the shipyard signed a Letter of Intent (LoI) with Norway-based ship owner and operator, Rederiet Stenersen AS, to supply six IMO Type II chemical tankers.
 The contract will be worth $220 million.
-The vessels, with a 18,000 deadweight tonnage capacity, will be designed by Norway's Marinform AS & StoGda and classified by DNV.
+The vessels, with a 18,000 deadweight tonnage capacity, will be designed by Norway's Marinform AS & StoGda Ship Design & Engineering and classified by DNV.
 They will be built to Ice Class 1A standards while fitted with an advanced hybrid propulsion.
 They will feature a modular design to be converted into methanol or LPG carrier while the battery capacity can be enhanced to 5,000-kWh.